mpheng666/cuda_random_playground/notes.md

 - Each parallel invocation is referred to as a block
 - A set of blocks is referred to a grid
+- Each invocation can refer to its block index using blockIdx.x

+### 3. Threads

+- A block can be split into parallel threads
+- Synchronization
+- Can share memories

+### 4. Indexing

+- Combining threads and blocks
+- M threads/block
+- int index = threadIdx.x + blockIdx.x * blockDim.x

+### 5/6.
+Cooperating threads

+- Declare using __shared__, allocated per block
+- Data is not visible to threads in other blocks
+- Use __synthreads() as a barrier to prevent data hazards